RiseGaming/Takistan-Life-Rules/README.md

    - No kamikaze or ramming tactics with vehicles, this includes unmanned drones.
 6. **Do not kill visibly unarmed players.** If a player takes clear hostile action (reaching for a hidden weapon, attempting to ram, etc) treat them as armed.
    - Exception: collisions with ATVs/bikes that cannot reasonably defend.
-7. Armed helicopters may only target civilians if threatened.
+7. Armed aircraft may only target civilians if directly threatened.
 8. **Civilians in armed vehicles are KOS:** a vehicle is considered 'armed' if it has mounted weapons.
 9. Actively robbing another faction’s convoy will make you KOS.
 10. Entering enemy territory without joint ops = KOS.